brookiestein/dwm/README.md

 ```
 Windows key + Shift key + X = Set keyboard layout in Latin American Spanish
 Windows key + Shift key + Z = Set keyboard layout in alternative American English
-Play music key = Spotify launch

 # For these keyboard shortcuts you will need: syspoweradmin
-Turn off Botton = Shown window with options for: Shutdown, hibernate, reboot and suspend the system.
+Turn off Botton = Shown window with options for: Shutdown and/or reboot the system.

 # The following keyboard shortcuts are shortcuts to the functions offered by the previous keyboard
 # shortcut.
 In other words, the window is not shown and the corresponding signal is output directly.